marcocesarato/react-native-big-list/README.md

 This is a high performance list view for React Native with support for complex layouts using a similar FlatList usage to make easy the replacement.
 This list implementation for big list rendering on React Native works with a recycler focused on performance and memory usage and so it permits processing thousands items on the list.

-Try it on the published demo web app: [https://marcocesarato.github.io/react-native-big-list/](https://marcocesarato.github.io/react-native-big-list/)
+Try it on the published demo web app (sticky headers at the moment doesn't work on web version): [https://marcocesarato.github.io/react-native-big-list/](https://marcocesarato.github.io/react-native-big-list/)

 #### Why another list library?